-- ➤ The instruction manual is supplied to the user by the system manufacturer, with the recommendation to keep it in the room where the heat generator is to be installed.
+- ➤ the instruction manual is delivered to the user by the system manufacturer, with the recommendation to keep it in the room where the heat generator is to be installed.

-- The instruction manual shows:
+- ➤ The instruction manual shows:

-- the serial number of the burner:
+- the serial number of the burner;

-the address and telephone number of the nearest Assistance Centre;
+- the address and telephone number of the nearest ance Centre Assist

-- ➤ The system supplier carefully informs the user about: - the use of the system, - any further tests that may be necessary before the system is started up, - maintenance and the need to have the system checked at least once a year by the manufacturer or another specialised technician.
+- ➤ The system supplier must carefully inform the user about: - the use of the system; - any further tests that may be required before activating the system; - maintenance, and the need to have the system checked at least once a year by a representative of the manufacturer or another specialised technician.